millarde/kerfguitars/src/pages/products/index.md

   details about its impending availability.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/kerf-dragqueen.png
       text: >
-        The **Drag Queen**: This one is not an original kerf but has been given the kerf treatment.
+        The "Drag Queen": This one is not an original kerf but has been given the kerf treatment.
 We bought it from a maker on the Facebook marketplace for $300.
 It had good bones (Fender licensed neck and tuners, brass saddles, and a sweet Tonerider pickup) but was a bit unattractive (finish already chipping, ferrules were not in line, had an odd, unnecessary pick guard and had some string/fret buzz).
 We took it apart, stripped and refinished the body in that gorgeous pink sparkle and fixed the buzz.
 That finish cost about $50 (pink, pink glitter and 2k clear).

         Cost is $400 with a gig bag.
 Available by June.
-    - image: /img/coffee-gear.png
+    - image: /img/kerf-335.png
       text: >
-        This was our first "335" style build (from a StewMac kit).
+        This was our first "335" style build.
 It might also be our last, as finishing these is a lot of work and the kits are a bit pricier (see https://www.stewmac.com/kits-and-projects/instrument-kits/electric-guitar-kits/335-style-electric-guitar-kit.html).
-So if you like this style, grab it as it may be the only *kerf* like this ever made.
+So if you like this style, grab it, as it may be the only kerf like this ever made.
         We're willing to make more (it's beautiful and sounds great) but it will definitely depend on interest as we have some lovely LP and Tele style guitars coming that are less expensive.

         Cost will likely be $425 with gig bag.
 Available by June.
   heading: What we offer